powens/personal-site-gatsby/src/pages/2019-08-25-arp-1/index.md

 Next up is the functional filter.
 For this, we just want to check to see if the packet has the `DNSQR`, or DNS Query packet layer in it.
 We wouldn’t want to response to a response, after all!
 `lfilter = lambda p: p.haslayer(DNSQR)`

-Running this now, we should see output similar to:

-    Console output from running

 **Crafting the response**
 What should our response look like?
 We need to inform our target, that their gateway has returned them the DNS query.
 Here is a very basic example: